 Conceptual, Integrative and Quantitative Abilities: These abilities include but are not limited to measurement, calculations, reasoning, analysis and synthesis.
 Additionally, a student must be able to comprehend three-dimensional relationships and understand the spatial relationships of structures.
 Problem solving in group, individual and collaborative settings requires all of these intellectual abilities.
 Testing and evaluation of these abilities in the College of Chiropractic employ examinations as an essential component of the curriculum.
-Successful completion of these examinations is required of all candidates as a condition for continued progress through the curriculum.
-Examples of these assessments include but are not limited to essay, oral and/or extended multiple choice tests, compositions, oral presentations and lab practicals designed to assess a variety of cognitive and non-cognitive skills in simulated or supervised clinical settings, including the ability to make a differential diagnosis.
+Successful completion of these assessments include but are not limited to essay, oral and/or extended multiple choice tests, compositions, oral presentations and lab practicals designed to assess a variety of cognitive and non-cognitive skills in simulated or supervised clinical settings, including the ability to make a differential diagnosis.
 All written or word processed information must be in a comprehensible format.